mulesoft-labs/rtf-utilities/upgrade/appliance_upgrade.md

 # Appliance upgrade

-## Appliance upgrade process in general

-1. Preparation.
-Deploy agents, run prechecks and bootstrap
-2. Upgrade gravity on the leader node
-  * Stepdown the leader node.
-Make another node the leader
-  * Drain pods on the node
-  * Upgrade gravity
-  * taint
-  * uncordon
-  * endpoints
-  * untaint
-3. Elect the node in 2 to be a leader
-4. Upgrade other nodes
-  * Drain pods
-  * Upgrade gravity
-  * taint
-  * uncordon
-  * endpoints
-  * untaint
-  * Enable leader election on a node if it's a controller
-5. Upgrade k8s Runtime components.
-Usually creates an upgrade pod to finish the upgrade
-6. Config or ETCD upgrades
-7. Runtime-fabric app
-8. GC

-## Upgrade logs
-1. `/var/log/gravity-system` from the node where you run the upgrade records the most logs
-2. `/var/log/gravity-system` from the node where the phase is executed
-3. Outputs with `--debug` from the node where the plan is executed
-4. The component logs from the node where the plan is executed
-5. The logs from `<phase>-upgrade-xxx` pod if it's in the runtime upgrade phase

 ## What's behind `rtfctl appliance upgrade`

 The `rtfctl appliance upgrade` wraps up a couple of commands, for example.